alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 > This is confusing!

-# Hash literals
+# Object literals

-a Hash can be defined *literally* (inline) with curly braces, like this:
+an object can be defined *literally* (inline) with curly braces, like this:

 ```js
 states = {